 One of the most rewarding and important jobs within the healthcare sector is a Midwife.
-They are responsible for not only helping to bring new babies into the world, but becoming a Midwife, UK learners, also entails offering emotional and medical support during the course of an expectant mother’s pregnancy.
+They are responsible for not only helping to bring new babies into the world but becoming a Midwife, UK learners, also entail offering emotional and medical support during the course of an expectant mother’s pregnancy.

 One of the most important Midwife facts that you need to know is that you require a degree accredited by the Nursing and Midwifery Council (NMC).
-If you don’t possess A Levels to get to university, you can still pursue this route of academic study by achieving an Access to midwifery course.
+If you don’t possess A-Levels to get to university, you can still pursue this route of academic study by achieving an Access to Higher Education Diploma (Midwifery).

 After gaining the qualifications you need, you will be eligible to apply for official midwifery roles.
-If you get to the interview stage, it is best to be as prepared as possible, equipping yourself with essential Midwife facts.
-The knowledge you have gained through midwifery courses will help you prepare answers, but if you need an extra helping hand, continue reading!
+If you get to the interview stage, it is best to be as prepared as possible.
 We have outlined the common interview questions for a midwifery role, which should help you become a Midwife, UK learners.